joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/04/world/middleeast/israel-captures-ridge-occupation-katz.html

 **Lindsay Clancy Trial Live Updates: Judge Declines to Remove Holdout Juror**\
-`Lawyers argued over how the court should respond to a note from the foreperson regarding the juror, who appears to be the lone obstacle to an acquittal on first-degree murder charges.`\
+`Lawyers argued over how the court should respond to a note from the foreperson regarding the juror, who the lead defense lawyer said is the lone obstacle to a “not guilty” verdict.`\
 https://www.nytimes.com/live/2026/09/04/us/lindsay-clancy-trial-deadlock

 **‘The Headlines’ News Quiz: Sept.
 4, 2026**\